awez/amirrajan.github.com/a-dark-room/index.md

 **Jan 16, 2014: Pocket Tactics and Owen Faraday**

 Another wonderful interaction for @ADarkRoomiOS.
-This time a random follower of the Twitter handle mentioned @ADarkRoomiOS and @PocketTactics.
-Letting the iOS publication know about the game.
-I took this opportunity to email Owen Faraday (editor of the publication).
+This time, a random follower mentioned @ADarkRoomiOS and @PocketTactics in the same tweet... letting the iOS publication know about the game.
+I took this opportunity to email Owen Faraday (editor of Pocket Tactics).

 I asked if Pocket Tactics would like to do a review on A Dark Room.
 Owen replied and I sent over a promo code (yay!).

 On Feb 4th, Owen emailed with the word: "Amazing".
 I hope to see a review show up soon on Pocket Tactics.
 I try to be diligent in following up with Owen... without being annoying.
 It's hard to find a good balance between the two.
-A review hasn't gone up yet.
-But after another release of the game I'll be sure to follow up with Owen.
+A review hasn't gone up yet... but after another release of the game I'll be sure to follow up with Owen.
 I hope he doesn't take offense to my persistence.

 **Jan 19, 2014: Apple Vis Promo Code Give Away**

 The blog post I wrote about accessibility received some buzz in the blind community.
 The AppleVis editorial team reached out to me.
 They wanted to run a promo code give away.
 I sent them 10 promo codes and they did something really unique.
-Instead of just giving them away, they asked individuals to go read about the blog post I did on making the game accessible to the blind, and about the making of the game.
+Instead of just giving them away, they asked individuals to go read the blog post I did on making the game accessible to the blind, and about the making of the game.
 They had to mention something from the write ups to get a promo code.
 It was a great idea, and I saw a lot of nice things said about the game.

 Downloads spiked to 50 during the contest period.
 I'm burning through my promo codes, but they are generating results.

 **Jan 26, 2014: Promo Code Give Away on Touch Arcade**

-I took Apple Vis' idea and gave away 20 promo codes across two separate contests.
+I took Apple Vis' idea and gave away 20 promo codes across two separate contests at Touch Arcade.
 The interactions I had with the fans (old and new) was great.
 A lot kind words and genuine support.

-For the last four days of January, stayed at a steady 40 downloads a day (many of those were promo code redemptions too).
+The downloads for the last four days of January stayed at a steady 40.

-**Feb 1, 2014: Check #2 Comes in from Apple**
+**Feb 1, 2014: Check #2 Comes in From Apple**

-Second check comes in.
+The second check comes in.
 The grand totals for the month of December:

 - Revenue: $943.00
 - Downloads: 698